pdemeulenaer/cicd-databricks-github/README.md

 ## TODO list

+* [Done] Build the TRAIN and TEST datasets BEFORE the data preparation task.
+It should be there even before the CI takes place.

 * Put all functions into a utils.py module that we can refer to in any file.

-* Store configs in json, and read from them from each task
+* Store data path and model configs in json, and read them from each task file

-* Build the TRAIN and TEST datasets BEFORE the data preparation task.
-It should be there even before the CI takes place.